History of Alberta: Farm movements

-In 1935 the UFA collapsed politically, and its defeat was in part due to the John Brownlee sex scandal and in part due to the government's inability to raise wheat prices or otherwise mitigate the Great Depression in Canada.
-A prolonged drought in the southern two thirds of the province produced low grain harvests and forced the abandonment and/or foreclosure of thousands of farms, while there and elsewhere in Alberta the financial picture for farmers was harmed by low world prices for grain.
-Heavily indebted and operating with slim profit margins, farmers were open to theories of banking and monetary reform that had been kicking around western Canada since the start of commercial farming in the 1880s in western Canada.
-The UFA leadership were leery of such proposals and farmers turned to William Aberhart's Social Credit movement as a weapon to do battle against what were seen as grasping bankers and collection agencies.
+In 1935, support for the UFA collapsed.
+Its defeat was in part due to the John Brownlee sex scandal and in part due to the government's inability to raise wheat prices or otherwise mitigate the Great Depression in Canada.
+A prolonged drought in the southern part of the province produced small grain harvests and forced the abandonment and/or foreclosure of thousands of farms.
+The financial picture for farmers was made bleak by low world prices for grain.
+Heavily indebted and operating with slim profit margins, farmers were open to reforms of banks and money that had been kicking since the start of commercial farming in the 1880s in western Canada.
+The UFA leadership were leery of such proposals, and farmers turned to William Aberhart's Social Credit movement as a weapon to do battle against what were seen as grasping bankers and collection agencies.

-After the defeat, the UFA pulled back to its economic-activity core purpose, as a chain of co-operative farm-supply stores and farmers' lobby group.
+After the 1935 defeat, the UFA pulled back to its economic-activity core purpose, as a chain of co-operative farm-supply stores and farmers' lobby group.